 Encourage them to seek support if they need it.
 Remind your Deacs that good self-care – whether tutoring, counseling, mentoring – is smart.

-Ask your Deac what his/her major is going to be.
-That can add pressure to decide when there is still plenty of time to decide.
+Ask your Deac what their major is going to be, or suggest/hint about a major you would like them to pursue.
+That can add unnecessary pressure when there is still plenty of time to decide.

-[Related to above] Say “what on earth will you do with an X major?”
+[Related to above] Say “what on earth will you do with a major in [insert academic subject]?”
 Very few jobs require a specific major.

 Get involved in the details.
-Those details could be your Deac’s schedule, their plans to go Greek (or not), their intended major, etc. Let your student have the space to sort that out themselves.
+Those details could be your Deac’s course schedule, their plans to go Greek (or not), their campus activities, etc. Let your student have the space to sort that out themselves.

 Be offended if they want to spend time with their friends from high school.
-They may need to reassure themselves that those friendships are still solid.
+They may need to reassure themselves that those friendships are still solid, whereas they feel comfortable in their relationship with you.

 And the biggest DO of all – do have fun!